Ending the Bloodshed

 Sherman's army started marching toward Raleigh on April 10 with Johnston's army retreating before it.
 Word reached Sherman of Lee's surrender on April 11, and he informed his troops the following day.
 North Carolina Governor Zebulon Vance sent representatives on April 10 to begin peace talks with Sherman.
 Those talks stopped several days later after Union forces entered Raleigh on April 13.
 The following day Johnston sent a letter proposing a suspension of operations to allow civil authorities to make arrangements ending the war.

-Sherman notified Grant and Stanton that "I will accept the same terms as Gen. Grant gave Gen. Lee, and be careful to complicate any points of civil policy."
+Sherman notified Grant and Stanton that "I will accept the same terms as Gen. Grant gave Gen. Lee, and be careful not to complicate any points of civil policy."

 Johnston, who had received advice from both Governor Vance and Confederate President Davis regarding peace talks, reached out to Sherman to discuss terms of his surrender.
 Several days passed before Sherman and Johnston eventually met near Durham Station on April 17.
 Sherman offered Johnston the same terms as those given Lee at Appomattox.